erisu/cordova-electron/DOCUMENTATION.md

 #### How to make the window not resizable?

-Using the `resizable` flag, you can diable the default behavor that allows the application window to be resizable.
+Using the `resizable` flag can disable the default behavior that allows users to resize the application's window.

 ```
 mainWindow = new BrowserWindow({ resizable: false });